SCCapstone/CovidGains/README.md

 In 492 you will write automated tests.
 When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.
+The unit tests are in `/CovidGains/CovidGainsTests`.
+In order to run unit tests click the diamond next to the test you would like to run.

-The behavioral tests are in `/test/casper/`.
+The behavioral tests are in `/CovidGains/CovidGainsUITests`.
+In
 ## Testing Technology

 In some cases you need to install test runners, etc. Explain how.